 If the student is alleging that his/her extenuating circumstance is the result of one or more of the following problems: (1) unfair teaching practice; (2) misinformation from University personnel applying a University regulation, policy, or procedure; or (3) an administrative, advising, or clerical error, then the student should provide documentation from the appropriate academic, administrative, or advising unit.

-If a student alleges that the failure of an eLion application resulted in his/her extenuating circumstance, the student’s eLion transaction log will be examined as part of the petition review process.
+If a student alleges that the failure of a LionPATH enrollment or course drop resulted in the extenuating circumstance, then the student’s LionPATH transaction log will be examined as part of the petition review process.

 ADDITIONAL INSTRUCTIONS FOR SPECIFIC TYPES OF PETITIONS

 - Retroactive Withdrawal: The petition should be accompanied by a completed Withdrawal Form.
 If the student is petitioning for a withdrawal from more than one semester, a Withdrawal Form for EACH semester should be included.

 - Retroactive Late Drop or Add: The petition must be accompanied by a completed Drop/Add Form.
 (If the petition is approved, the $6.00 schedule adjustment fee will be charged to the student’s account.)
 A late add action will add a course onto a semester that is already displayed on the transcript or to a current semester is the student is in registered status.

 - Retroactive Registration: The petition must be accompanied by a completed Drop/Add Form.
 Completed Grade Change Forms must accompany the petition; the Records Office will obtain them.